sx-tane/tourii/docs/FRONTEND_API_EXAMPLE.md

 //   // Display user-friendly message based on error.message or error.code
 // }
 ```
-Your `src/lib/errors.ts` utilities might be used by the `proxyFetcher` or for other client-side error handling needs if necessary, but primary SDK errors are handled server-side first.
+Your `src/lib/errors.ts` utilities might be used by the `proxyFetcher` (via `useProxySWR`) or for other client-side error handling needs if necessary, but primary SDK errors are handled server-side first.

 ---